ralch/blog.ralch.com/content/tutorial/golang-conditional-compilation.md

 (linux OR freebsd) AND 386
 ```

+*Note that the build tags do not have strict validation.
+Be aware that they
+should be formatted as the provided samples.
+In addition the last build tags should
-*Note that the build tag line should be associated with a trailing new line.
-That makes
+be associated with a trailing new line.
+That makes it non-associated with any declaration.
-it non-associated with any declaration.
-You can verify this by using `go vet` tool.*
+Fortunately you can verify them by using `go vet` tool.*

 ## File suffixes